ykalidin/be-tools/docs/Setting up Google Container Registry.md

 # Docker container registry
-We can use either VMware Harbor registry or Google Container Registry.
+We can use either Google Container Registry or VMware Harbor registry.

 ## Google Container Registry
 First create service account for container registry and create secret for pulling image from kubernetes.